Tommy Douthat Evangelist

 Tommy was raised in Northern

-Virginia by middle class parents who are still married today.
+Virginia by middle class parents who were married for 62 years until his Father passed away in 2015.

 His mom used to take the family to the Methodist church every